Danieli9/tesla-master/README.md

 ![Tesla Theme Banner](https://tesladesignstudio.com/tesla-cover.png)

-Tesla is a base theme designed to facilitate custom theme-building at an accelerated pace, without sacrificing code efficiency or site performance.
-The theme uses Twitter's Bootstrap 5 framework as the foundation for building the frontend.
+Tesla Theme is a foundational theme specifically crafted to expedite the process of custom theme-building, while maintaining exceptional code efficiency and site performance.
+Leveraging Twitter's Bootstrap 5 framework, this theme serves as a robust frontend framework.

-This theme was designed for building fully-customized solutions and is not intended to be a turn-key solution.
-Especially in regards to the frontend, Tesla essentially provides you with a blank slate to efficiently build from.
-This theme is an optimal fit for projects that heavily utilize custom post meta and theme options (whether through theme mods or custom options) since it is specifically designed to reduce the number of database queries necessary to utilize such data.
-Tesla was originally built to facilitate a workflow where preapproved design comps are converted into a functioning theme.
+Tesla Theme is tailored for developing fully-customized solutions, prioritizing flexibility over turn-key functionality.
+Particularly on the frontend, it offers a clean canvas for efficient and seamless customization.
+The theme excels in projects that heavily rely on custom post meta and theme options, whether through theme modifications or custom configurations, thanks to its optimized design that minimizes the number of necessary database queries.
+Originally, Tesla Theme was created to streamline the conversion of preapproved design comps into fully functional themes.